-For over 40 years, College in High School’s success has stemmed from close collaboration between the University of Pittsburgh and state-wide partner high schools.
-CHS-certified high school teachers work closely with Pitt’s world-class faculty to teach a high school course that is also a University of Pittsburgh course.
+Our success has stemmed from close collaboration between the University of Pittsburgh and state-wide partner high schools.
+CHS-certified high school teachers work closely with Pitt’s world-class faculty to ensure course alignment.
 Students use college-level textbooks, take college-level exams, and upon successful completion of the class, earn college credit that is recorded on an official University of Pittsburgh transcript.

 CHS looks forward to expanding its services to help more aspiring students earn University of Pittsburgh credits and become college ready in the years to come.